 Summary of the negotiating round for 2013-14

 UCEA and the five HE unions - EIS, GMB, UCU, UNISON and Unite – held four meetings of New JNCHES between March and May.
 The negotiations concluded with a final offer of 1%, with offers of joint work on gender pay and casual contracts.

-The negotiations were followed by two dispute resolution meetings with four of the unions in June and July, and a further dispute resolution meeting with EIS in November.
+The negotiations were followed by two dispute resolution meetings with four of the unions in June and July, and a further dispute resolution meeting with EIS on 4 November.

 GMB members voted to accept the final offer, which was confirmed to UCEA on 18 October 2013.

-UCEA and the four unions in dispute have since held two further meetings in November to try to resolve the dispute.
-UCU, UNISON, Unite and EIS all held a day of strike action on 3 December.
+UCEA and the four unions in dispute held two further meetings in November to try to resolve the dispute.
+The unions confirmed that their dispute is due to the level of the pay offer and UCEA reiterated that member institutions had confirmed that 1% is the limit of affordability.
+EIS joined UCU, UNISON, Unite in a day of strike action on 3 December.